ImperialCollegeLondon/MSE404-MM/docs/labs/lab04/readme.md

 $$

-where the electronic states are labelled by both the band index $n$ and the k-point $\mathbf{k}$. $\mathbf{k}$ needs sample the entire Brillouin zone.
+where the electronic states are labelled by both the band index $n$ and the k-point $\mathbf{k}$.
+As disscussed before, $\mathbf{k}$ needs sample the entire Brillouin zone.
 In task 1 we have already used a uniform 4x4x4 k-point sampling.
-However, to relly converge a system, **an additional convergence test with respect to the k-point sampling is necessary for periodic systems.**
+However, to really converge a system, **an additional convergence test with respect to the k-point sampling is necessary for periodic systems.**

 To test the convergence with respect to the k-point sampling, we need to calculate the total energy for different k-point grid densities.
 The directory